 6. Be honest with a client about the impact of non-payment.
 As a small business, reliable payment for products or services delivered is very important for retaining cash flow.
 Point out to your client that their business is valuable to you but that you might not be able to work with them again or any more if you do not receive payment.
-You may even operate on a policy of providing products and services only when you have received payment for the previous invoice.

 7. Factor non-payment into your rate — hopefully, this will come to no more than 2% of your total gross sales.
 Over the course of a financial year, most small businesses have to write off some projects as debts.
 You’re planning needs to take this into account.

-Usually, if a client has paid a few times, you will not have trouble with them paying in the future.
+Normally if a client has paid a few times, you will not have trouble with them paying in the future.
 However, this is not always the case.
 Be consistent with chasing your debtors, no matter who they are.
 Yes, it takes time — but this is another reason to factor non-payment into your rates.

 At some point, we all hope that our businesses will expand to include a client base that allows us the position of picking and choosing only supportive, attentive clients.
-Early on, the risk of culling clients is that you may be left with too few.
-Then — if one or two of your good remaining clients leaves — you’re out of work.